 You’re in the right place if you want your questions answered!

-Golden Retrievers are medium to large dogs that are characterized by their friendliness and golden coat.
+Golden Retrievers or simply Goldens are medium to large dogs that are characterized by their friendliness and golden coat.

 Did you know that this popular family dog comes in three types?
-There’s the American Golden, Canadian Golden, and British Golden.
+There’s the American Golden Retriever, Canadian Golden Retriever, and British Golden Retriever.

 This purebred also comes in a show dog and a working-class variety.

-What is the average size of a Golden Retriever?
+What is the Average Height and Weight of a Full-Grown Golden Retriever?

-It’s possible to get a dog that grows well beyond or under the average scope.
+Female Golden Retrievers measure 55 to 65 lbs (25 to 29.5 kg) and have a height of 21.5 to 22.5 inches (55 to 57 cm).
+It’s possible to get a Golden dog that grows well beyond or under the average scope.
 Often, this is the runt of the litter.

-One of the reasons you should monitor your Golden Retriever puppy’s growth is to make sure that she is healthy.
+One of the reasons you should monitor your Golden Retriever puppy’s growth is to make sure that he is healthy.

 We have a growth chart below but bear in mind that it shouldn’t be treated as gospel.
 1 or 2 lbs, either way, shouldn’t matter.

-You can see your puppy’s projected growth below and predict how heavy she would be when she’s fully grown.
+You can see your female and male Golden puppy’s projected growth below and predict how heavy they would be when they’re fully grown.

 |7 weeks||5 lb (2.2 kg)||17 lb (7.7 kg)||9 lb (4 kg)|